Research-backed reasons why gratitude is good for your health

 In fact, there is evidence that gratitude can improve almost every area of your life from relationships to self-esteem.

-Health benefits of practicing gratitude
+Health benefits of practising gratitude

 A study published in April 2017 tracked the levels of gratitude and spiritual well-being amongst 186 men and women with heart damage.